texhex/BiosSledgehammer/README.md

 # Use our standard password
 PasswordFile == 01_W2f4x7t8NxD4xUH.bin
 ```
-:bangbang: **IMPORTANT!** This is insecure and just an example!
+:exclamation: **IMPORTANT!** This is insecure and just an example!
 Do not use the password itself as file name!

 This file has to be stored in the [PwdFiles folder](#pwdfilesfolder) (see the section how to create the files).
 If you want to use an empty password, just leave the value empty like this:
 ```